 Continuing his story, the guide explained that nowadays many dogs are sterilized, get regular check-ups and are given a collar which contains some information about the dog.
 It’s the job of the people of Athens to ensure all dogs are well-fed.
 Well… well-fed they definitely were and I’d even say most of them were overweight.

-The people of Athens seemed to get along really well with the dogs of Athens.
-I saw a gardener at Hadrian’s library play with one of the dogs and afterwards give him some water, while another dog seemed to have its own spot next to the chair of a friendly shop-owner.
+The people of Athens seemed to get along really well with the stray dogs of Athens.
+I saw a gardener at Hadrian’s library play with one of the dogs and afterward give him some water, while another dog seemed to have its own spot next to the chair of a friendly shop-owner.
 The dogs of Athens are clearly used to people and they tend to look for their company.